ZhenyingZhu/StudyNotes/SystemDesign.md

 - Futures also simplify situations where you need to make requests to multiple services in parallel, and combine their results. **[KEY]**
 - gRPC supports streams, a series of requests and reponses over time.
 - service discovery: client to find which IP and which port for a service **[KEY]**
 - a RESTful API is good for experimentation and debugging because it is widely supported by standard tools, langs, platforms.
-So use REST for public APIs, while RPC for internal data transfer.
+So use REST for public APIs, while RPC for internal data transfer. **[KEY]**

 Data encoding and evolution for RPC